Toufique18/tourism-management-client/README.md

 # React + Vite
 [TourBuddy](https://tourism-management-syste-24e9b.web.app/)

-#features
+# Features

--Extensive Destination Database: Explore a vast array of destinations worldwide, from popular tourist spots to hidden gems off the beaten path.
+- **Extensive Destination Database:** Explore a vast array of destinations worldwide, from popular tourist spots to hidden gems off the beaten path.
--Real-time Travel Updates: Stay informed with real-time travel updates, including weather forecasts, flight status, and local events happening during your trip.
+- **Real-time Travel Updates:** Stay informed with real-time travel updates, including weather forecasts, flight status, and local events happening during your trip.
--Community Reviews: Discover authentic travel experiences through community reviews and recommendations, ensuring you make the most out of your travels
+- **Community Reviews:** Discover authentic travel experiences through community reviews and recommendations, ensuring you make the most out of your travels.
--Budget Tracker: Keep track of your travel expenses with our budget tracker tool, helping you stick to your budget and manage your finances effectively while on the go.
+- **Budget Tracker:** Keep track of your travel expenses with our budget tracker tool, helping you stick to your budget and manage your finances effectively while on the go.
--Trip Sharing: Share your travel itineraries and experiences with friends and family easily, making it simple to coordinate group trips or inspire others to explore new destinations.
+- **Trip Sharing:** Share your travel itineraries and experiences with friends and family easily, making it simple to coordinate group trips or inspire others to explore new destinations.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: